 Grilled meats and kabobs are popular all over the Mediterranean!
 This recipe is an adaptation from an old Turkish friend, Mehmet.
 He would make a version of this marinade for beef kabobs and lamb chops when we would grill out, and let's just say there were never any leftovers!

-Ingredient Notes
+Main Ingredient Notes

-- Steak chunks: Use any type of steak- sirloin, New York strip, ribeye, or tenderloin.
-For higher quality meats, you can skip the marinade and just salt the kabobs.
+Steak chunks: Use any type of steak- sirloin, New York strip, ribeye, or tenderloin.
+For higher-quality meats, you can skip the marinade and just salt the kabobs.

 How To Make Turkish Beef Kabobs

 Add the tomato paste, lemon juice, dried herbs, garlic powder, oil, salt, and pepper to a large bowl.
+Mix until the marinade is fully combined.

-Peel and cut the onion into a similar diameter as the beef.
-Cut the bell pepper.
+Cut the onion and bell pepper into a similar diameter to the beef.
+Skewer the cubed meat, onion, and bell pepper.

 Heat the grill to a high temperature.
 If using charcoal or wood, prepare the fire.
 Place kabobs on the hot grill grates.
 Flip once they begin to char.

-Pro tip: These kabobs cook quickly!
+These kabobs cook quickly!
 They can easily burn if you set them and forget them.
 I recommend standing by and flipping quickly.
 Depending on the grilling environment (and how well done you want the kabobs), these can cook for 1 to 4 minutes on each side.

-Remove the kabobs from the grill onto a clean rimmed baking sheet.
-Serve immediately.
 I enjoy kabobs with pita bread and a dipping sauce like toum garlic sauce or baba ganoush.
 My favorite sides are a chopped salad (like shirazi salad or fattoush), vermicelli rice, or homemade french fries.

 📋 Recipe